TaylorDarneille/SEIRFX818/03-html-css/css-selectors.md

 touch css/style.css
 ```

-Then we can move the CSS from our internal style sheet to our external style sheet and add the file path \(`href="style.css"`\) to our HTML file:
+Then we can move the CSS from our internal style sheet to our external style sheet and add the file path \(`href="css/style.css"`\) to our HTML file:

 ```markup
 <!DOCTYPE html>